aviabird/angular-seed/README.md

 ## [API Doc](https://documenter.getpostman.com/view/1691659/angular-seed/77mY1dq)

+## What's included?
+Currently, this is a fairly basic vesion of the application.
+We are calling it a pre-alpha release.

+### What's working and ready to be deployed?
+* Authentication (Login/Signup)
+  * ngrx/store version 4 with lazy loaded feature added.
+* Auth Guard for route.
+* Toasty notification.
+* Bootstrap 4 beta 2.
+* Progress Bar for http requests.
+* Angular animation implemented for login form.

 ## Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.